 Login to your CE Broker account, go to My Records then Report and choose the option titled "Complementary Medical Errors course approved by the Board of Psychology".

-We automatically submit all other courses to CeBroker for you as a board approved provider.
+For Florida and Washington DC, we automatically submit all other courses to CeBroker for you as a board approved provider.

 - Recognize the Joint Commission's National Patient Safety Goals for behavioral health, approaches to prevent medical errors, and the consequences of medical errors.